Azure/connectthedots/Devices/DirectlyConnectedDevices/NodeJS/BeagleBoneBlack/BeagleBone_Black_setup.md

 ##Prepare settings files##
 You will need to edit the settings file of the application before deploying the application on the board to apply your own connection information for your Azure Event Hub.

-* Open the file connectthedots\Devices\DirectlyConnectedDevices\NodeJS\BeagleBoneBlack\settings.json and edit the settings based on the configuration of your ehdevices Event Hub and create a copule of different guids (i.e. using guidgen.com); these guid will allow to identify each of the 2 sensors we are using in this sample
+* Open the file connectthedots\Devices\DirectlyConnectedDevices\NodeJS\BeagleBoneBlack\settings.json and edit the settings based on the configuration of your ehdevices Event Hub and create a guid (i.e. using guidgen.com) for the device.

                  "namespace": "{namespace}",
                  "keyname": "{key-name}",
                  "key": "{key}",
                  "eventhubname": "ehdevices",
-                 "guid1": "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx",
-                 "guid2": "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx",
+                 "guid": "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx",
                  "displayname": "BeagleBoneBlack",
                  "organization": "My Org",
                  "location":  "My location"